Avril112113/WhyB-Spec/spec.md

 ## **`create_device`**
 Frontend -> Backend
-When requested, this should create a new device with default fields and respond with the new devices GUID
+When requested, this will create a new device with default fields and respond with the new devices GUID
-Device types should follow snake_case naming, for a few examples see the [Mandates](#Mandates)
+Device type naming see [Mandates](#Mandates)

 **Parameters:**
 `type`: The type of device to create